 The Association of Educational Psychologists now manages the on-line application process for the EPFT scheme for the benefit and convenience of applicants and training providers.
 Full details of the application process are given in the handbook for applicants, which may be downloaded free of charge from this site (see download links below).
 Additional information for potential applicants can also be found on our Frequently Asked Questions page.
 Terms and conditions apply to users of the on-line application system.
 By registering on the EPFT system applicants agree that they accept those terms and conditions.

-For any queries regarding the application process please write to: EPFT@aep.org.uk
+For any other queries regarding the application process please write to: EPFT@aep.org.uk

 We have published a number of frequently asked questions concerning the funded training scheme which you may find useful to review before proceeding with registration (see Download links below).

 To continue your application, or if you wish to track your submitted application, you can track its progress by logging into the application system via this link:

 8. Download documents: